animatedmax/spring-data-geode/src/main/markdown/reference/gemfire-bootstrap.md

 <div class="paragraph">

-However, it is sometimes necessary (perhaps as a requirement imposed by your IT organization) that {data-store-name} be fully managed and operated by the provided {data-store-name} tool suite, perhaps using {x-data-store-docs}/tools_modules/gfsh/chapter_overview.html\[Gfsh\].
-By using *Gfsh*, {data-store-name} bootstraps your Spring `ApplicationContext` rather than the other way around.
-Instead of an application server or a Java main class that uses Spring Boot, {data-store-name} does the bootstrapping and hosts your application.
+However, it is sometimes necessary (perhaps as a requirement imposed by your IT organization) that GemFire be fully managed and operated by the provided GemFire tool suite, perhaps using {x-data-store-docs}/tools_modules/gfsh/chapter_overview.html\[Gfsh\].
+By using *Gfsh*, GemFire bootstraps your Spring `ApplicationContext` rather than the other way around.
+Instead of an application server or a Java main class that uses Spring Boot, GemFire does the bootstrapping and hosts your application.

 </div>